Up and About: Things to do this weekend

 Film

-Nayola: UNSEEN Nairobi, March 3, 7 pm.
+Nayola: UNSEEN Nairobi, until March 31 from 7 pm.
 Past and present interlace in the lives of three generations of women in a 25-year-long civil war.

-Sisters-in-Law: Alliance Française, Nairobi, March 6, 6pm.
-A hilarious look at the work of a courthouse in Cameroon where two women seek to change a village are making progress that could change the world.

-Maid in Hell: Alliance Française, Nairobi, 7th March 6.30pm.
-This documentary follows employment agents who describe the trade, and maids who struggle to find a way home.

 Food & Wine